Deposit refund policy for postgraduate taught programmes

 An applicant must be able to produce:

-- an academic transcript (dated after the deposit was paid) or valid English language certificate (dated after the deposit was paid and within three months of the start date of the course) to show that they did not meet the conditions of their offer,
+- an academic transcript (dated after the deposit was paid) or valid English language certificate (dated after the deposit was paid and within 12 weeks of the start date of the course) to show that they did not meet the conditions of their offer;

-- evidence that an application for funding has been denied, or
+- evidence that an application for funding has been denied;

-- verifiable official documentation to support their claim of exceptional circumstances.
+- or verifiable official documentation to support their claim of ill health or exceptional circumstances.

-Refund requests must be received no later than 4 weeks after the course start date.
+The evidence should be emailed to firstname.lastname@example.org no later than 4 weeks after the course start date (as stated in your offer letter).

 Refunds will be processed as soon as possible but no longer than 60 days after the course start date and an applicant will be told whether their application for a refund was successful after this period.
 Where this option has expired, a bank transfer will be made back to the person or body who paid the fee in accordance with UK money laundering laws.
 Please note payment will be returned via the same method payment was received.

-If you are found to have provided fraudulent documentation or incorrect in support of your University or UK visa application or in requesting a deposit refund the above policy will not apply.
+If you are found to have provided fraudulent or incorrect documentation in support of your University or UK visa application or in requesting a deposit refund the above policy will not apply.
 In such circumstances any offer from the University will be invalidated and we will notify appropriate authorities if the case of serious fraud or deception.
-In these cases deposits will be retained and their will be no entitlement to a refund.
+In these cases, deposits will be retained and there will be no entitlement to a refund.